tmhglnd/mercury/README.md

 ### 🎵 Sounds

-Many sounds in Mercury are downloaded from [freesound.org](http://www.freesound.org) and are licensed with Creative Commons Attribution or Creative Commons 0 licenses.
+Most sounds in Mercury are downloaded from [freesound.org](http://www.freesound.org) and are licensed with Creative Commons Attribution or Creative Commons 0 licenses.
 If not downloaded from freesound it is made sure that the license allows to redistribute the sounds via the Mercury environment and that you can use them in your projects.
 A list of all the available sounds and the original sample can be found here:

 - [List of sounds and credits](././mercury_ide/media/README.md)